-Article 13E - Integral Design and Management
+Article 16E - Integral Design and Management

-- 1. The examination programme for students who have opted for the annotation Integral Design and Management must include the following: - a. subjects within or outside the compulsory or elective subjects of the chosen track and/or specialisation adding up to a total of 8 credits subjects from the list below within or outside the compulsory or elective subjects of the chosen track and/or specialisation adding up to a total of at least 6 credits (10 credits if CTB3380 has been completed in the Bachelor's phase):
+- 1. The examination programme for students who have opted for the annotation Integral Design and Management must include the following: - a.
+Subjects within or outside the compulsory or elective subjects of the chosen track and/or specialisation adding up to a total of 8 credits

 code subject ECs

 CIE4381 Engineering Asset Management 4

-CIE4481 System Engineering Management 4
+CIE4120 Information Systems for the Construction Industry 4